 The College is a Disability Confident employer and has committed to the principles and objectives of the standard.
 The College considers all employment applications from disabled persons, bearing in mind the aptitudes of the individuals concerned, and guarantees an interview to any disabled applicant who meets the essential criteria for the post.
 Where an existing employee becomes disabled, every effort is made to ensure that employment with the College continues.
 The College's policy is to provide training, career development and opportunities for promotion which, as far as possible, provide identical opportunities to those of non-disabled employees.

-The College has achieved accreditation to the Committed to Equality (C2E) standard at the gold (highest) level.
 The College has also implemented an updated Equality & Diversity training programme which all staff have attended.
 Refresher training and training for new starters is carried out as part of the induction process.